BreenMayega/Porfolio/README.md

 From my passion for IT in school to professional contributions at ODPP, here's how it unfolded:

 1. 🎓 **Education**:
-   - Diploma in Information Technology (Ongoing)
+   - Diploma in Information Technology
    - Bachelor’s in Information Technology at the University of the People (Ongoing)

 2. 🧩 **Key Milestones**: